paaatrrrick/wordsmith-client/README.md

 $ npm run start
 ```

-- Upload the chrome build's file to the manage extensions page of google
+- Upload the chrome build file to the manage extensions page of google
 - Run the backend

 ## Next